wijnen/python-lua/README.md

 - io: enable the io library.
 This library allows arbitrary file access on the host system and should only be enabled for trusted Lua code.
 - os: enable all of the os module.
 Even when not enabled, `clock`, `date`, `difftime`, `setlocale` and `time` are still available.
 The rest of os allows running executables on the host system.
 This should only be enabled for trusted Lua code.

 Additionally, the 'python' module, which contains list and dict constructors, can be disabled by setting it to False.
 It is enabled by default.
+Note that this setting does not create the `python` variable; it only allows lua code to `require` it.

 An example instance that allows access of the host filesystem through `io` is: